evieszymik/nubiWeather/README.md

 ### Local Deployment
 1. **Clone the repository:**
-2. navigate to the project directory cd frontend cd react-js
+2. Navigate to the project directory
+  - cd frontend
+  - cd react-js
 3. Start the application
-  npm run dev
+  - npm run dev
 4. Open the app in browser